Structured Decision Making (SDM) Safety Plans

 The parent voluntarily agrees to forego visitation or a custody exchange.
 Seven (7) calendar days from the date of initial contact

-An alleged perpetrator who is a parent/legal guardian voluntarily agrees to restrict their contact with the child.
+An alleged perpetrator who is a parent/legal guardian voluntarily agrees to any restrictions on their contact with the child, including supervised visits/monitoring.
 Seven (7) calendar days from the date of initial contact

 Child is to reside outside of the home (including in the home of a non-offending parent).
 Seven (7) calendar days from the date of initial contact